 So many agents rack their brains trying to think of ways to set their business apart from the crowd.
 Well, one simple answer is simply to follow up more.
 Did you know that a full 95% of agents never, ever call again after the first week?
 And as many as 30% of leads may never even get a call at all.
 If you follow up multiple times, well, you’re already ahead of 95% of agents.

 But don’t stop with just two calls, or three.
 Keep following up with all of your viable warm prospects, until they buy or are disqualified as leads.
 It can take as many as six contacts to close some sales these days, so don’t get discouraged.

 Use a CRMS that reminds you when to follow up or that even sends automated letters and emails.
 Use a dialer when you’re going through your follow up leads.
 This can make fast work of your list, letting you work as much as four times as fast.

-The important thing to remember about following up with prospects is that you’re not being a nuisance; you are monitoring their ongoing needs and offering vital services.
+And most importantly, remember that following up with prospects does not make you a nuisance.
+You are simply monitoring their ongoing needs and offering vital services.

 Ready to get more clients for your insurance business?
 Fill up your pipeline with a fresh supply of the best aged leads from The Aged Lead Store.
 You’ll find thousands of sortable aged leads, ready to boost your sales, whether your business is auto, life, health, Medicare supplement or homeowners insurance, annuities, auto warranty coverage, mortgage refinance, or solar installation.